olalonde/jsnotify/TUTORIAL.md

 ##Conclusion##

 It's quite easy to make a C++ program "Javascriptable" with V8 and the proper setup.
 If you'd like to practice your newfound skills, I suggest you try to add a title argument to the alert function.
-I suggest you follow me on Posterous if you'd like to be informed when I post the follow up to this tutorial which will explain how to extend [Node.js](http://nodejs.org/) with our alert function.
+You might also want to follow me on Posterous if you'd like to be informed when I post the follow up to this tutorial which will explain how to extend [Node.js](http://nodejs.org/) with our alert function.

 That’s all for today, thanks for reading!
 Let me know in the comments if you run into any problem, I’ll be glad to help.